 Immunotherapy for Hodgkin Lymphoma

-Immunotherapy is the use of medicines to help a person’s immune system better recognize and destroy cancer cells.
-Immunotherapy can be used to treat some people with Hodgkin lymphoma (HL).
+Immunotherapy is the use of medicines to help your immune system better recognize and destroy cancer cells.
+It is used to treat some people with Hodgkin lymphoma.

 Monoclonal antibodies

 Antibodies are proteins made by your immune system to help fight infections.
-Man-made versions, called monoclonal antibodies (mAbs), can be designed to attack a specific target, such as a substance on the surface of lymphocytes (the cells in which HL starts).
+Man-made versions of these proteins are called monoclonal antibodies (mAbs).
+They can be designed to attack a specific target, such as a substance on the surface of lymphocytes.
+Lymphocytes are the cells in which Hodgkin lymphoma starts.

 Brentuximab vedotin (Adcetris)